eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

         req.send();
     }

-Note that this code isn't very different in appearence or semantics to what one would write in JavaScript itself.
+Note that this code isn't very different in appearance or semantics to what one would write in JavaScript itself.
 To port a fragment of JavaScript code to Ceylon, often the only thing you need to do is replace `var` and `function` with